tify-iiif-viewer/tify/README.md

 TIFY is a slim and mobile-friendly [IIIF](https://iiif.io/) document viewer built with [Vue.js](https://vuejs.org/).
 It supports [IIIF Presentation API and Image API](https://iiif.io/api/) version 2 and 3.

-Continue reading to learn how to integrate TIFY into your website or application and about its options and API, [check out the website for usage examples](https://tify.rocks/), or [have a look at the user guide](doc/user-guide.en.md).
+Continue reading to learn how to integrate TIFY into your website or application and about its options and API, [check out the website for usage examples](https://tify.rocks/), or [have a look at the documentation](doc).

 ## Embedding TIFY